nudj/devops/readme.md

 # @nudj/devops

-A place for devops images and scripts
+A place for devops images and tasks

 # Requirements